 In addition to their work with school groups, GECO have been promoting using reusable bags and reducing straws in San Cristobal bed-and-breakfasts, hotels and restaurants, achieving visible results.
 Furthermore, they have worked with local shops on the island to promote responsible plastic usage and engaged locals with practical games and activities to inspire them to make changes to their plastic consumption.

 As part of the team’s neighbourhood strategy to engage locals with street cleans, a network of 53 citizens was set up to clean up rubbish on a daily basis.
 Their efforts have been incredible, with large amounts of rubbish being removed every day and enough bottle caps to make 665 dolls!

 This year, ‘Caps‘ will accompany letters to authorities at a local, national and international level to increase publicity of the campaign.
 Workshops to make the dolls will be continued and their visibility within the community increased to act as a permanent reminder to locals about their commitment to reduce plastic usage.
 GECO’s neighbourhood strategy will be strengthened and adapted to involve more local people to remove rubbish from the streets of San Cristobal.
 These efforts will tie in with the latest government announcement about the restrictions of single-use plastics being rolled out over the next few months.

-If you would like to help us in our bid to make Galapagos plastic-free, why not donate to our appeal today?
+If you would like to help us in our bid to make Galapagos plastic-free, why not donate to GCT today?